SPARTA: Scalable and Principled Benchmark of Tree-Structured Multi-hop QA over Text and Tables

 Quality-Assured Generation

-Achieves 0% annotation error rate with lightweight human validation, compared to 21-30% error rates in existing benchmarks.
+Achieves 0% annotation error rate over 100 sampled queries with lightweight human validation, compared to 21-30% error rates in existing benchmarks.

 SPARTA Pipeline Overview